-- 2. Complete two chapter exams.
-The exams will consist of multiple-choice and short-answer questions. - 3.
-Complete a case-based midterm exam. - 4.
-Students will work in groups to perform Foundation®, a simulation exercise.
+- 1. Complete Ten Chapter Quizzes.
+You will be required to complete 10 brief quizzes.
+These quizzes will contain ten multiple choice questions about the assigned text reading.
+You will only be able to take each quiz during the specified time period. - 2.
+Students will work in groups to perform Capstone®, a simulation exercise.
 Each group will have responsibility for one company.
-Students will craft corporate-business-, and functional-level strategies.
-In addition, the simulation will involve the following: - 5.
+Students will craft corporate- business-, and functional-level strategies.
+In addition, the simulation will involve the following: - 3.
 Company Performance.
-The company performance grade will be assigned on a group basis and will be based on your company's stock price. - 6.
+The company performance grade will be assigned on a group basis and will be based on your company's stock price. - 4.
 Shareholder Meeting and Annual Report.
 At the end of the simulation, your group will present an overview of your results to the rest of the class (i.e., the corporate shareholders).
 In addition, your group should explain why your corporation achieved the level of success that it did and the plans that it has for the future.
-The group will also be required to submit an "Annual Report" describing your performance during the 8 years (rounds of operation) and the plans for the future. - 7.
+The group will also be required to submit an "Annual Report" describing your performance during the 8 years (rounds of operation) and the plans for the future. - 5.
 Complete Comp-XM® exam.
 Each student manages a simulated business over the course of five years.
 After each simulated year, the student takes a short exam with questions and answers tailored to their situation.